ihlec/P2PShipBattle/readme.md

 - the sword increases damage when running into enemies
 - ships are big multile battleships with cannons to their sides
 - ships and boats have unique movement mechanics.
 They have a direction and speed that only changes slowly.
 So manoverability needs skill and planning.
+- hostile ships and boats should have a black flag.
+Own ships should have a white flag.